PolCurto/Arkanoid-Cpp/README.md

 # Arkanoid-Cpp
-An Arkanoid clone created from scratch using c++
+An Arkanoid clone created from scratch using C++.
+For rendering, it uses the SFML Library